javariayousuf/TA_presentations/README.md

   + *"I'm using a 960 px 12-column grid system"*
   ![alt text](https://github.com/javariayousuf/TA_presentations/blob/master/Screen%20Shot%202018-03-05%20at%204.07.05%20PM.png)
 ### Preparing for the Interview, Andrew Kan
+> TA Andrew Kan discussed some helpful tips for preparing for a job interview, from your resume to behavior to hard skills!
 **Resume**
 * 1 page
 * Strong bullets